 Regardless of if you send the gratitude letter to the person you’re writing it to, you’ll feel an improvement in your personal wellbeing.
 However, if you want to spread that feeling, share the gratitude letter with the person you’re writing it to so that they can have their personal wellbeing boosted.
 Plus, you never know, you may inspire them to do the same too, meaning you could start to spread this wellbeing boost beyond the person you were being grateful to.

-If you’ve read my article whereby I talk about childhood and how I ended up being suicidal at eight years of age, then you’ll understand why I decided to write my gratitude letter to thank the only person who stood up to my bullies with me.
+If you’ve read my article where I talk about childhood and how I ended up being suicidal at eight years of age, then you’ll understand why I decided to write my gratitude letter to thank the only person who stood up to my bullies with me.
 You can read that letter for yourself below.

 Advertisements